maximebj/agb.plugin/readme.txt

 *  WordPress Plugin Card: Display a Plugin informations from the official WordPress repository
 *  Website Card preview: Do you like how Facebook, Twitter or Slack display a sweet preview to a website in a card?
 Don't be jealous, we've made the same for you in WordPress!
 * Testimonial: Display a testimonial with a picture, text, name and company
+* Google Map: Display a customizable Google Map in your content

 = Deactivate unwanted blocks =